geoserver/geoserver-history/doc/en/user/source/googleearth/kmlstyling.rst

    *Figure 22: Default description for a feature*

 It is possible to modify this default behavior.
-Much like with featureType titles, which are edited by creating a ``title.ftl`` template, a custom description can be used by creating template called ``description.ftl`` and placing it into the featureTypes directory (inside the GeoServer data directory) for the dataset.
-For instance, to create a template to provide a description for the states dataset, one would create the file: ``<data_dir>/featureTypes/states/description.ftl``.
+Much like with featureType titles, which are edited by creating a ``title.ftl`` template, a custom description can be used by creating template called ``description.ftl`` and placing it into the feature type directory (inside the GeoServer data directory) for the dataset.
+For instance, to create a template to provide a description for the states dataset, one would create the file: ``<data_dir>/workspaces/topp/states_shapefile/states/description.ftl``.
 As an example, if the content of the description template is:

 .. code-block:: none